brikis98/yevgeniy-brikman-homepage/_posts/2014-09-08-peopleware-productive-projects-and-teams.md

 The best organizations are not of a kind; they are more notable for their dissimilarities than for their likenesses.
 But one thing that they all share is a preoccupation with being the best.
 It is a constant topic in the corridors, in working meetings, and in bull sessions.
 The converse of this effect is equally true: In organizations that are not "the best," the topic is rarely or never discussed.

 The maddening thing about most of our organizations is that they are only as good as the people who staff them.
 Wouldn't it be nice if we could get around that natural limit, and have good organizations even though they were staffed by mediocre or incompetent people?
-Nothing could be easier‚Äîall we need is (trumpet fanfare, please) a Methodology.
+Nothing could be easier—all we need is (trumpet fanfare, please) a Methodology.

 The Hawthorne Effect.
 Loosely stated, it says that people perform better when they're trying something new.